benkehoe/sfn-callback-urls/README.md

             "cause": "<your error cause>" // optional
         },
         "<name4>": {
-            "type": "heartbeat" // this action will cause SendTaskHeartbeat (can invoke callback more than once) }
+            "type": "heartbeat" // this action will cause SendTaskHeartbeat (can invoke this type of callback more than once) }
     },
     "expiration": "<ISO8601-formatted expiration>", // optional